Are Diet Drinks with Artificial Sweeteners Bad For You?

 Do diet drinks - those flavored with artificial sweeteners - contribute to decreased health in the people who drink them?

-Q. I drink at least several cold beverages every day made with artificially sweetened powdered drink mixes, which I have heard can be bad for me.
-Should I stop drinking these products?
+Q: I drink at least several cold diet beverages every day made with artificially sweetened powdered drink mixes, which I have heard can be bad for me.
+Should I stop drinking diet drinks?

 “It may be, for example, that people who struggle with maintaining a healthy weight, or eat a lower-quality diet, or exercise very little may also consume artificially sweetened drinks in an effort to improve their health.